Notavatarkorra/notavatarkorra.github.io/Chat with JC and HR.md

 So i get this improvement plan that i'm working on, i barely have time to work on it because i have no time

-i'm told i need to work on my development, but i'm also being told
+i'm told i need to work on my development, but i'm also being told that my development needs to be on hold for a year, but they need to see improvement, WHILE its crazy?
+It feels so so awful.

+And last year, during the holiday season we were short staffed and it was crazy, i worked so hard to keep  up with everything, it felt like we were being suffocated, and then to not get my bonus after going through that, felt SO bad.
+After i felt like i worked so hard to keep us afloat.

+and i'm being told that my peers on the service delivery team don't think i'm developing enough or at the right pace, and like i don't even see or interact with these people, and they don't have evidence its just their opnion.
+So i'm being reviewed by people that don't even work with me, and critqued for not developing enough, when they aren't really allowing us to even do that.